The Piano Tickler — your online source for expert piano tuning and repair

 An article at the bottom of our Digital Piano page may be helpful to understand this.
 We particularly enjoy the Roland RD-300GX, found on our digital piano page.
 It plays and sounds really good.
 Ah, but now we are no longer talking cheap, as in a free spinet piano sitting on the curb.
 Now do you see what we're talking about?

-Give Your Child the Best Chance to Succeed
+Give Your Child the Best

 We hope so, because it's all about giving your child the best chance possible to do well with their music studies.
 The instrument they play on must be good enough so that they will not be hampered by any possible inadequacies of the instrument.
 This means that if you do pick up a cheap or free spinet, you must have it tuned and adjusted to sound and play as good as possible.
-If this cannot be done, then you must spend $10,000 for a new Kawai studio piano or around $2200 for a Roland RD-300GX digital keyboard and speakers!!!
+If this cannot be done, then you must spend $10,000 for a new Kawai studio piano or around $2,200 for a Roland RD-300GX digital keyboard and speakers!!!
 Just kidding, but only a little, since we love high-quality stuff.
 We realize, of course, that these might not be in your budget, so there is nothing wrong with dragging that free spinet into the house.
 Now we're sure you see where we're coming from!!

-Grand piano in modern living room
+Grand piano in a modern living room with brick wall

 Enjoy the Journey Into Music

 Have fun!
 The world of music is an exciting place.
-From John and Daisy at The Piano Tickler—your online source for piano tuning services, tools, related information and much more.
+From John and Daisy at The Piano Tickler — your online source for piano tuning services, tools, related information and much more.

 Our Legacy of Piano Care